The Ihara Zeta function for infinite graphs: Actions of sofic groups on graphs

 \section{Actions of sofic groups on graphs}

 In this section we will investigate approximation of Zeta functions on graphs which are periodic with respect to the action of a sofic group.
-As the class of sofic groups is rather large we obtain a quite general result.
-In fact, our result extends all the previous results provided in~\cite{CMS,GIL08,GZ} (compare remark at the end of this section).
-The key step of our investigation is the construction of a weakly convergent graph sequence for any periodic graph with a free sofic group action in Theorem \ref{thm:soficapprox}.
-This will then be combined with the result on weak convergence of graphs from the previous section.
+The key step of our investigation is the construction of a weakly convergent sequence of finite graphs reflecting the local statistics of the (periodic) graph in Theorem \ref{thm:soficapprox}.
+This will then be combined with the result on weak convergence from the previous section.
+The assertion of Theorem~\ref{thm:soficapprox} generalizes the previous results provided in~\cite{CMS,GIL08} in two ways: it is valid for all sofic groups (i.e.\@ not bound to amenable or residually finite groups), as well as for all proper actions on the graph with finite covolume (rather than only for free actions with finite fundamental domain).
+As the class of sofic groups is rather large we thus obtain a quite general result.

 There are various equivalent definitions for soficity of a group.
 For our purposes, it will be convenient to work with the concept of {\em almost homomorphisms}.
 To give a precise definition, we need some preparation.
 For $n \in \NN$, we denote by $\operatorname{Sym}(n)$ the symmetric group over $\{1, \dots, n\}$ with unit element $\operatorname{Id}_n$.
 This group is naturally endowed with the {\em normalized Hamming distance} $d_H$, defined as